narendrago999/marketing/README.md

 | Incorrect subscription being used | Use `az account set --subscription <id>`                          |
 | CSV file not read                 | Ensure correct path and format (no extra commas or empty headers) |

----

-## 🎓 Summary

-By completing these steps, you'll have:

-✅ Azure CLI and Terraform installed
-✅ Authenticated access to Azure
-✅ All resources defined via CSV
-✅ IAM roles assigned correctly
-✅ Infrastructure provisioned automatically

----

-Would you like this saved as a downloadable `README.md` or `.pdf` file for easy sharing?